 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market prices mainly comprise three types of risk: currency rate risk, interest rate risk and other price risks.
 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 This is based on the financial assets and financial liabilities held as at March 31, 2019 and March 31, 2018.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.
 The Company uses derivatives like forward contracts to manage market risks on account of foreign exchange.